AlekseiSaunders/AlekseiSaunders/README.md

   </a>
 </p>

-Currently using HTML, CSS, JavaScript, React, Node, Express, and MongoDB.
+Currently using HTML, CSS, JavaScript, React, Node, Express, MongoDB, Mongoose, ejs, Bootstrap5.
 Previously I worked as a Zookeeper/Aquarist in Colorado, but I made the switch to Software Engineer.
 I'm driven to write code that helps causes and companies share their vision and change the world for the better, with a background in Biology, Conservation, and Education.

 <!-- See [my website](#) for more information! -->